Listen to This Article:

 Cooks often purchase perishable items for each specific recipe.
 But pantry staples like oils, dry goods, and seasonings can be bought in advance.

 One of the essential ingredients for any type of cuisine is fat.
 Whether it’s olive oil, vegetable oil, coconut oil, butter, or lard, they all have different ideal uses and flavor profiles and can work in both savory and sweet dishes.
-Other staples include herbs and spices like garlic, onion powder, oregano, paprika, and cumin.
-These can add lots of flavor to your recipe.
+Other staples include dried herbs and spices like garlic, onion powder, oregano, paprika, and cumin.
+These can add lots of flavor and complexity to your recipe.

 Finally, don’t forget about salt—it brings out flavors and helps enhance the taste of a dish.
 There are a dozen different types of salt, but versatile kosher salt and simple sea salt are fine for beginners!